DopplerHQ/kubernetes-operator/README.md

 - A Kubernetes secret where your Doppler Service Token is stored.
 This token will be used to fetch secrets from your Doppler config.
 - A Kubernetes secret where your synced Doppler secrets will be stored.
 This secret will be created by the operator if it does not already exist.

-Create your token Kubernetes secret using the following command:
+Generate a Doppler Service Token and use it in this command to create your token Kubernetes secret:

 ```bash
 kubectl create secret generic doppler-token-secret --from-literal=dopplerToken=dp.st.dev.XXXX